ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 ### Introduction

 Firmware is ubiquitous.
 It is in phone, watch, TV, alarm clock, baby monitor, WiFi devices and possibly even in light bulbs if one uses LED lamps.
-In any given desktop or Personal Computer (PC) there is a BIOS or UEFI type firmware that people are familiar with, but there are also scores of other hidden firmware blobs running on small controllers which power things like managment engines, keyboards, network cards, hard disks, SSD's etc.
+In any given desktop or Personal Computer (PC) there is a BIOS or UEFI type firmware that people are familiar with, but there are also scores of other hidden firmware blobs running on small controllers which power things like management engines, keyboards, network cards, hard disks, SSD's etc.

-Firmware is powerful, it runs in a highest previlege level possible and is often the bedrock on which the security story of the devices it powers.
+Firmware is powerful, it runs in a highest privilege level possible and is often the bedrock on which the security story of the devices it powers.

 ### Personal Health Monitoring Systems

-Personal health monitoring devices, i.e., eHealth devices are typically battery driven and located physically on or under user control to monitor some bodily function, such as temperatire, blood pressure or pulse rate.
-These devices typically connect to the Internet through an intermediary base statation, using wireless technologies.
+Personal health monitoring devices, i.e., eHealth devices are typically battery driven and located physically on or under user control to monitor some bodily function, such as temperature, blood pressure or pulse rate.
+These devices typically connect to the Internet through an intermediary base station, using wireless technologies.
 This connection is used to report the monitored data and also to update the firmware on the health monitoring system.
 This public network and open distribution system produces its own security challenges.

 Today, the best-in-class firmware vendors who supply the firmware also provide an update framework, which verifies the integrity and authenticity of firmware updates before allowing them to be installed.